Park Hoon-jung: Breakthrough as a film screenwriter

-The script for the film I Saw the Devil (2010) marked the first time that Kim Jee-woon directed a film that was written by someone else.
-He was offered the script by Choi Min-sik, who played the villain in the story.
-Kim then cast Lee Byung-hun in the title role.
-I Saw the Devil was Choi Min-sik's first major role since the changes to the Korean screen quota system.
+His professional breakthrough occurred in 2010 when he wrote the screenplays for Kim Jee-woon's film I Saw the Devil (2010) and Ryoo Seung-wan's film The Unjust (2010).
+The critical and commercial success of these films established him as a prominent figure in Chungmuro.
+Notably, I Saw the Devil was the first time Kim Jee-woon directed a film written by another screenwriter.
+Actor Choi Min-sik, who was seeking a new project following changes to the South Korean screen quota system, introduced Kim to the script.

-After premiering in South Korea on August 12, 2010, film I Saw the Devil was screened at the 2011 Sundance Film Festival on January 21, 2011.
-It was also shown at various other international film festivals, including the Fantasporto Film Festival, Toronto International Film Festival, Sitges Film Festival, San Sebastian Film Festival and the London Korean Film Festival.
-The film received mostly favorable review from international movie critics.
-The film won a number of awards, including Best Director and Best Film at Fantasporto, Special Jury Prize, Audience Award, Critics Award at the Gerardmer Film Festival, Best Lighting at the Grand Bell Awards, Best Foreign Language film from the Austin Film Critics Association and Best Editing from the 2011 Asian Film Awards.
+After its South Korean premiere on August 12, 2010, the film garnered international acclaim at several major festivals, including the 2011 Sundance Film Festival, the Fantasporto Film Festival, Toronto International Film Festival, Sitges Film Festival, San Sebastian Film Festival and the London Korean Film Festival.
+The film also received favorable review from international movie critics.
+It received numerous accolades, including Best Director and Best Film at Fantasporto, Special Jury Prize, Audience Award, Critics Award at the Gerardmer Film Festival, Best Lighting at the Grand Bell Awards, Best Foreign Language film from the Austin Film Critics Association and Best Editing from the 2011 Asian Film Awards.

-When Ryoo Seung-wan directed The Unjust, which was written by Park, it was a significant milestone for him as it marked the first time he directed a film not written by himself in his career.
-Prior to this, Ryoo had always directed films based on his own scripts.The Unjust is a South Korean action crime film that presents a dark and acrid critique of corruption in the country's justice system.
-It is notable for being the fifth collaboration between director Ryoo and his younger brother, actor Ryoo Seung-bum.
-The film also reunites lead actors Hwang Jung-min and Ryoo Seung-bum, who had previously worked together in Bloody Tie (2006).

-The film has screened at numerous film festivals around the world, including the Panorama section of the 61st Berlin International Film Festival, the Hong Kong International Film Festival, the Shanghai International Film Festival, the New York Asian Film Festival, the Fantasia Festival, the Hawaii International Film Festival, the Vladivostok International Film Festival - Pacific Meridian, the Sitges Film Festival, the London Korean Film Festival, and the Udine Far East Film Festival.
-The Unjust was a critical and commercial success, grossing 2.7 million admissions at the box office and winning several awards.
-Park also received numerous awards for his screenplay of the film.
+Similarly, The Unjust was the first film directed by Ryoo Seung-wan based on a screenplay he did not write himself.
+A dark critique of corruption within the Korean justice system, the film reunited lead actors Hwang Jung-min and Ryoo Seung-bum, who had previously worked together in Bloody Tie (2006).
+The Unjust enjoyed a prolific festival run, screening at the Panorama section of the 61st Berlin International Film Festival, the Hong Kong International Film Festival, the Shanghai International Film Festival, the New York Asian Film Festival, the Fantasia Festival, the Hawaii International Film Festival, the Vladivostok International Film Festival - Pacific Meridian, the Sitges Film Festival, the London Korean Film Festival, and the Far East Film Festival.
+The film was both a critical and commercial success, recording 2.7 million admissions and earning Park multiple awards for his screenplay.